Click to open network menu

 Farm up!: Zapper Jinx does not have a good early game at all.
 You might be able to land a few free autos, but your ultimate objective is to survive using your rocket range and zaps.

-Rely on Minigun When Possible: While Fishbone's rockets are nice for their reach and for stacking Tear, you still want to use Pow-Pow to avoid pushing the wave too much and getting partially stuck on a freeze.
+Rely on Minigun When Possible: While Fishbone's rockets are nice for their reach, you still want to use Pow-Pow to avoid pushing the wave too much and getting partially stuck on a freeze.

 Farm From Afar with Zap: Zap has an absolutely absurd range that is nearly impossible to punish.
 Don't fret about your mana too much; that's what the Biscuits and Teleport are for.